-Experience spectacular Victoria Falls on the mighty Zambezi in Zimbabwe and get your adrenalin pumping, before heading for Kasane, on the banks of the Chobe River in Botswana.
+Experience spectacular Victoria Falls on the mighty Zambezi in Zimbabwe and get your adrenaline pumping, before heading for Kasane, on the banks of the Chobe River in Botswana.
 Next, this accommodated safari takes you on a relaxing boat cruise and game drive in world-famous Chobe National Park.

 Cross the border into South Africa and drive to Johannesburg, where the wildlife and wilderness adventure of this Vic Falls & Delta to Jo'burg Accommodated Overland Safari comes to an end.